mac-cain13/daemonizable-command/README.md

 ### How to prevent leaks?
 Always start your command with the `-e prod --no-debug` flags.
 This disables all debugging features of Symfony that will eat up more and more memory.

-Do not use Monolog in Symfony 2.2 and lower, there is a [bug in the MonologBundle](https://github.com/symfony/MonologBundle/issues/37) that starts the debughandler even though you disable the profiler.
-This eats up your memory.
-Note that this is [fixed](https://github.com/symfony/MonologBundle/commit/1fc0864a9344b15a04ed90612a91cf8e5b8fb305) in Symfony 2.3 and up.

 Make sure you cleanup in the `execute`-method, make sure you're not appending data to an array every iteration or leave sockets/file handles open for example.